Vaidehi-Tare/Python-ML-Bootcamp/README.md

 # Python-ML-Bootcamp

-This repository contains the task I performed while attending a bootcamp related to Python and Machine Learning with ShapeAI
+This Bootcamp conducted by ShapeAI covered the basic concepts under Python and Machine Learning.
+It ended with a task that required us to apply one of the Machine Learning Algorithms.